BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 In this example the tabset header is "How to add a tabset".

 ## Step Three
-Now you need to tell the wiki to create tabs - you do this by creating a header 2 called "Tab" followed by "{.tabset}".
+Now you need to tell the wiki to create tabs - you do this by creating another header 1 called "Tab" followed by "{.tabset}".
 This is how my full header looks in markdown:
 "# Tab {.tabset}"